Linkinlog/Queuer/README.md

 - `-v`: Logs warnings and informational messages.
 - `-vv`: Adds debug messages.
 - `-vvv`: Adds full path details for deep diagnostics.

-### Environment Configuration

-Database connection parameters for each service should be set via environment variables.
-Only PostgreSQL is currently supported.

 ## Limitations